gadfly361/re-pressed/README.md

    }])
 ```

 For `:event-keys`, `:clear-keys`, and `:prevent-default-keys`, the
-keys in the vector of key combos take the following shape:
+keys in key combos vectors take the following shape:

 ```clojure
 {:which    <int>